Tummy time for baby and safety practices: A guide for parents

 Another reason tummy time is important is that when your baby is on his belly, he has to look up and to the left and right to see what’s going on around him.
 This is very good for his eye muscles.

-When should you start tummy time?
+When should you start tummy time for baby?

-Dr Wendy Sinnathamby, a specialist in paediatrics and consultant at Raffles Children’s Centre, says you can start tummy time for your baby when he is around six weeks old — ensuring all the while that you watch him very closely.
+Dr Wendy Sinnathamby, a specialist in paediatrics and consultant at Raffles Children’s Centre, says you can start tummy time for baby when he is around six weeks old — ensuring all the while that you watch him very closely.

 However, paediatric bodies such as the American Academy of Pediatrics (AAP) suggest you can start tummy time for your baby from the day you bring him home.